 931 Advanced Coding/Robotics - Grades: 7&8 - Trimester - Prerequisite Coding/Robotics

 The Advanced Robotics Class challenges students who have completed the Coding/Robotics Class to work with Lego Mindstorms.
 The goal is to engineer, build, and code their robots to complete challenges and compete in a countywide robotics competition.
 Knowledge of coding and basic engineering are required for this challenging, yet inspiring class.

-This course may be taken 1, 2, or 3 trimesters during a year.
+This course may be taken 1 trimester as a 7th grader and 2 trimesters as an 8th grader.
 Students assigned to the technology lab as tech aides work with students and teachers in the lab helping them to integrate the daily curriculum with technology.
 They act as assistants to the computer lab staff.
 Grades are earned based on the student’s ability to follow instructions, be helpful and perform assigned tasks.
 They also do some videoing at our K-8 Schools & Bear River High School Performances, digital editing with specific software, take pictures when needed and perform basic technology tasks for teachers.

 All Aide positions require consent and are graded pass/no pass.
 A student may only take one trimester of any of the following Aide positions:

 Classroom Aide - Grade: 8 - Trimester - Prerequisite: Teacher Consent/Behavior Point Eligibility/Excellent Attendance